 In this section

-The Royal Children's Hospital (RCH) Children's Cancer Centre (CCC) is the largest partner in the Victorian Paediatric Integrated Cancer Services (PICS) and is a memebr of the Victorian Comprehensive Cancer Care program.
-The CCC is the only provider of complex children's cancer care and stem cell transplantation in the State of Victoria.
-The CCC is recognised as an international leader in the research and treatment of childhood cancer, each year treating around 180 newly diagnosed cancer patients under the age of 18 and many children receive ongoing treatment and/or active patient follow up.
+The Royal Children's Hospital (RCH) Children's Cancer Centre (CCC) is the largest partner in the Victorian Paediatric Integrated Cancer Services (PICS) and is a member of the Victorian Comprehensive Cancer Care program.
+The CCC is the only provider of complex children's cancer care and stem cell transplantation in the state of Victoria.
+The CCC is recognised as an international leader in the research and treatment of childhood cancer, each year treating around 300 newly diagnosed cancer patients under the age of 18 and many children receive ongoing treatment and/or active patient follow up.

 The CCC actively participates in cancer clinical trials and is a full member of the